msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

 The key concept here is a container registry, which contains "repositories" which are history and versions of container images.
 A registry is a web application to build and store Docker images.
 Dockerhub is the most widely used container repository and you could use that, but with Azure you can make your own private registry.

 Here are instructions for using Dockerhub: https://www.docker.com/blog/how-to-build-and-test-your-docker-images-in-the-cloud-with-docker-hub/ .
 Dockerhub is a great option if you want to share your images with others (at no cost to you!).
-However We will be using Azure since this
+However We will be using Azure since we are running a container on Azure.

 A note about terminology:   A "registry" is a service that can hold many images.
 Each image has versions (e.g. tags, latest, v1, v2, v2022, etc), and so this is called a "repository"